-er 2023

-umber: 9.1

-Yvonne Christley - Chief Nurse, Board Level Maternity Safety Champion

-Introduction The Maternity Assurance Group (MAG) was formed following the publication of the Final Ockenden Report to act as a formal reporting mechanism to the Trust Board.
-MAG monitors, reviews, and assesses maternity services to ensure high-quality patient care, safety, and clinical effectiveness. quality parent ouro, ourory, and on nour oncouronces.
-Key Messages to Note The areas discussed and reviewed at MAG for July 2023 are summarised below: Standing items included the following: The Maternity Governance Report Perinatal Quality Surveillance Model updates Clinical Negligence Scheme for Trusts (CNST) - Maternity Incentive Scheme Year 5 Ockenden Assurance MAG received the following quarterly reports: Quarterly PMRT Report MAG received a quarterly update on the Perinatal Mortality Review Tool (PMRT).
-PMRT aims to support objective and standardised reviews (up to 28 days post- birth).
+Quarterly PMRT Report

+MAG received a quarterly update on the Perinatal Mortality Review Tool (PMRT).
+PMRT aims to support objective and standardised reviews (up to 28 days post-birth).
 The quarterly PMRT report overviews PMRT cases, learning and actions.
 The MDT reviewed 4 cases to identify themes.
 Future work will include partograms, obstetric ultrasound and CO monitoring improvements.

-Maternity Experience Report MAG received a quarterly update on maternity experience relating to maternity service user experience.
+Maternity Experience Report

+MAG received a quarterly update on maternity experience relating to maternity service user experience.
 Maternity experience feedback is reported monthly in Women's CSU and monitored through the Patient Experience Board.
 A task-and-finish group with the Maternity Voices Partnership reviews feedback and improvement.
 A maternity service user experience lead midwife is now in post and will support with the maternity experience.
 The focus of improvement activity has been bookings, self-referral translation services, postnatal discharge packs and the personalisation of bed spaces.

+Avoiding Term Admissions into Neonatal units (ATAIN) and Transitional Care Report respiratory problems.
+A respiratory ATAIN action plan is now part of the overall maternity quality improvement tracker and a business case to increase Transitional Care has been developed and submitted to CBIG.

-Avoiding Term Admissions into Neonatal units (ATAIN) and Transitional Care Report MAG received a quarterly report for neonatal unit admissions for April, May and June 2023.
-The report indicated a slight increase in admissions to Neonatal Unit in part due to the lack of availability of Transitional Care and partly due to unavoidable Recommendation (Tick the relevant box(es)) For Information x For Approval For Review --- --- -- • Birth Forecast and Capacity Mag received a forecast on the potential impact of increased antenatal booking on births, and subsequent pressure on the service.
-An analysis to include national length of stay for elective sections compared to MKUH and of births by month over the past three years is underway.
-Discussions are underway to increase elective theatre capacity and to flex the inpatient footprint on Ward 10. • Community Connectivity MAG revived an options paper designed to resolve the community connectivity issues in the community setting.
-The maternity leadership continue to work with IT to resolve the difficulties.
-MAG has requested a breakdown of connectivity by location.
+MAG received a quarterly report for neonatal unit admissions for April, May and June 2023.
+The report indicated a slight increase in admissions to Neonatal Unit in part due to the lack of availability of Transitional Care and partly due to unavoidable

+Maternity Training plan

 MAG received a report outlining the local training plan for implementing of Version 2 of the Core Competency Framework.
 The plan has an increased training requirements broken down into 6 modules.
 The plan has been agreed with the Quadrumvirate, presented to the LMNS, and was submitted to LMNS strategic board in August 2023.

-Care has been developed and submitted to CBIG.Maternity Training plan respiratory problems.
-A respiratory ATAIN action plan is now part of the overall maternity quality improvement tracker and a business case to increase Transitional
+Community Connectivity

+MAG revived an options paper designed to resolve the community connectivity issues in the community setting.
+The maternity leadership continue to work with IT to resolve the difficulties.
+MAG has requested a breakdown of connectivity by location.

+Birth Forecast and Capacity

+Mag received a forecast on the potential impact of increased antenatal booking on births, and subsequent pressure on the service.
+An analysis to include national length of stay for elective sections compared to MKUH and of births by month over the past three years is underway.
+Discussions are underway to increase elective theatre capacity and to flex the inpatient footprint on Ward 10.

+Recommendation (Tick the relevant box(es))

+For Information

+For Approval

+For Review

+W x

-Strategic Objectives Links (Please delete the objectives that are not relevant to the report)1.
-Keeping you safe in our hospital 2.
-Improving your experience of care 3.
-Ensuring you get the most effective treatment 4.
-Giving you access to timely care 5.
-Working with partners in MK to improve everyone's health and care 6.
-Increasing access to clinical research and trials 7.
-Spending money well on the care you receive 8.
-Employ the best people to care for you 9.
-Expanding and improving your environment 10.
+Strategic Objectives Links

+(Please delete the objectives that are not relevant to the report)

+- 1. Keeping you safe in our hospital - 2.
+Improving your experience of care - 3.
+Ensuring you get the most effective treatment - 4.
+Giving you access to timely care - 5.
+Working with partners in MK to improve everyone's health and - 6.
+Increasing access to clinical research and trials - 7.
+Spending money well on the care you receive - 8.
+Employ the best people to care for you - 9.
+Expanding and improving your environment - 10.
 Innovating and investing in the future of your hospital